Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

-The first boundary is a diagonal line running from around $ (\xi,\lambda)=(0.32,0.35) $ to $ (0.35,0.37) $ for d+id-wave and d-id-wave pairings (Fig.\ref{fig.PhaseDiagramDp_40_30_3_0},\ref{fig.PhaseDiagramDm_40_30_3_0}).
-Under this boundary, the Chern number equals 4 for complex d-wave pairing symmetry states, indicating that there is no superconducting state in this parameter zone.
+The first boundary is a diagonal line running from around $ (\xi,\lambda)=(0.32,0.35) $ to $ (0.35,0.37) $ for $ d $+i$ d $-wave and $ d $-i$ d $-wave pairings (Fig.\ref{fig.PhaseDiagramDp_40_30_3_0},\ref{fig.PhaseDiagramDm_40_30_3_0}).
+Under this boundary, the Chern number equals 4 for complex $ d $-wave pairing symmetry states, indicating that there is no superconducting state in this parameter zone.
 Note that we do not observe any points whose Chern number is not well-defined, and therefore we believe that there is no phase transition at this boundary for s-wave.
-The second boundary is a diagonal line running from about $ (\xi,\lambda)=(0.25,0.38) $ to $ (0.34,0.45) $ exclusively for s-wave pairing (Fig.\ref{fig.PhaseDiagramS_40_30_3_0}).
+The second boundary is a diagonal line running from about $ (\xi,\lambda)=(0.25,0.38) $ to $ (0.34,0.45) $ exclusively for $ s $-wave pairing (Fig. \ref{fig.PhaseDiagramS_40_30_3_0}).
 Below this boundary, the Chern number equals 4, and above it, the Chern number equals 10.
-The third boundary is a diagonal line running from $ (\xi,\lambda)=(0.25,0.41) $ to $ (0.32,0.45) $ exclusively for d-id-wave pairing (Fig.\ref{fig.PhaseDiagramDm_40_30_3_0}), and it does not exist in the d+id-wave pairing state.
-The upper left corner in Fig.\ref{fig.PhaseDiagramDm_40_30_3_0} falls in the region $C=2$, and the small region beside the first boundary in Fig.\ref{fig.PhaseDiagramDp_40_30_3_0} falls in the region $C=6$.
+The third boundary is a diagonal line running from {$ (\xi,\lambda)=(0.25,0.40) $ to $ (0.33,0.45) $} exclusively for d-id-wave pairing (Fig. \ref{fig.PhaseDiagramDm_40_30_3_0}), and it does not exist in the d+id-wave pairing state.
+The upper left corner in Fig. \ref{fig.PhaseDiagramDm_40_30_3_0} falls in the region $C=2$, and the small region beside the first boundary in Fig. \ref{fig.PhaseDiagramDp_40_30_3_0} falls in the region $C=6$.
 We did not analyze them because the phase space areas they cover are too small.
 Our focus is on regions with well-defined Chern numbers and larger phase space areas.
 Such regions are more representative and ensure the universality of our conclusions.
+Moreover, it is worth mentioning that the physics near the topological phase transition boundaries is also highly interesting.
+For example, near the phase transition boundaries of the phase diagrams shown in Fig. \ref{fig.PhaseDiagram_40_30_3_0}, we have discovered the presence of Weyl superconducting states.
+This finding deserves further investi- gation in subsequent research.